 - Erector spinae (iliocostalis, longissimus, and spinalis muscles)

-When people refer to the upper back or thoracic spine, they’re referring mainly to the trapezius, rhomboids, teres muscles, infraspinatus, and lats.
+When people refer to the upper back or thoracic spine, they’re referring mainly to the trapezius, lats, rhomboids, teres muscles, and infraspinatus.

 Here’s how they look: